grafana/grafana/docs/sources/panels-visualizations/configure-panel-options/index.md

 ## Panel options

-Set the following options to provide basic information about a panel and define basic display elements.
+Set the following options to provide basic information about a panel and define basic display elements:

 | Option                 | Description                                                                                                                                                                                                                                                                                             |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |